 Command button plus the space bar.
 You should see a small window pop up and you don’t need to be completely overwhelmed yet, don’t worry, it is there to help you hide that folder.

 On the same terminal window, type in the following:

-From there on how to hide files on Mac, simply click and drag the folder into the window.
+From there on how to hide files on Mac using Terminal, simply click and drag the folder into the window.
 And at this point hit enter.

 By now you have noticed that the folder that you wanted to be hidden has vanished from your desktop, assuming you did leave it on your desktop only and that’s pretty much what you wanted.
 Please note it’s actually still there and you can still drag it around if you wanted to.
 However, even if you searched for it using the Finder, it won’t simply show up like magic, in fact, it’s almost as if it has completely vanished altogether.

-Click it and find the “Go to folder” option in said drop down options.
-From there all you need to do is type in the location of the folder you hid by adding “~” at the start when you input it into the “Go to folder” option.
+2. Click it and find the “Go to folder” option in said drop down options.
+From there type in the location of the folder you hid by adding “~”.
 The “~” signifies a folder in use of the current username, so from there type in the location and the name of the folder.

 This ideally works if you placed it in a place you can easily remember, like the desktop, documents, downloads and more.
 So it will look like this if it was in your documents:

 As another example, if you did place it in your downloads folder, you’ll want something like this:

 There is actually another way to view hidden files.
 That is to show hidden files on Mac with shortcut.
 You can use the Open/Dialog button which can find the folder after doing a short and rather nifty trick.
 Start off by pressing these buttons together: